 Spectrum Symphony of New York is the premier chamber orchestra in New York that performs new works juxtaposed with the classical repertory, as a means of bringing diverse audiences together in appreciation of serious orchestral music.
-When we filed for non-profit incorporation in 2013, we engraved within our official mission the commitment to showcase music of living composers on every regular season concert.
 On occasion, we have also performed concerts to raise funds for important charitable causes in our home, New York City.
 Spectrum Symphony was founded in 2001 by conductor David A Grunberg, who chose the word “spectrum” for the newly-formed ensemble as it implies “a range of objects, ideas, or opinions”.

-In 2017 we held our first annual Young Artist Concerto Competition, in which we present the first-place winner in concert as soloist with our orchestra.
+In 2017 we held our first annual Young Artist Concerto Competition, in which we presented the first-place winner in concert as soloist with our orchestra.

 We have received rave reviews for our work.
 Our performances have been described as “powerful, kinetic performance,” having “precision and enthusiastic fervor,” “determined focus,” and being “positively joyous”.

 Our concerts have been supported by the Church for All Nations, West Park Presbyterian, Saint Peters Lutheran Church on Lexington Avenue, and by many generous individuals.
 For our 2016-17 season we performed in the beautiful space at Saint Peter’s in midtown.
 In January 2018 we performed Mozart and DiBerardino at the Holy Apostles Church, and in March 2018 we were invited back to Saint Peter’s for the “Hungarian Heart” concert.